SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 • You have advantage on all saving throws.
 • Your weapon attacks ignore target's resistances to damage.
 • Once per round when you make a weapon attack and miss, you can cause that attack to hit instead.

 Once you use this feature, you can't use it again until you finish a long rest.

+## 5. Oath of Primordials

+An Oath from a more primitive time which one dedicates themself to utilizing nature for good.

+### Level 3

+* Channel Divinity: Nature's Retribution

+You can use your Channel Divinity to invoke primeval forces to ensnare a foe.
+As an action, you can cause spectral vines to spring up and reach for a creature within 10 ft of you that you can see.
+The creature must succeed on a Strength saving throw or be restrained.
+While restrained by the vines, the creature repeats the saving throw at the end of each of its turns.
+On a success, it frees itself and the vines vanish.

+* Channel Divinity: Turn the Wicked

+You can use your Channel Divinity to utter ancient words that are painful for fey and fiends to hear.
+As an action, you present your holy symbol, and each fey or fiend within 30 ft of you that can hear you must make a Wisdom saving throw.
+On a failed save, the creature is turned for 1 minute or until it takes damage.

+* Oath of Primordials

+In your list and always prepared:

+	I	Entangling Strike, Animal Friendship

+	II	Moon Beam, Misty Step

+	III	Protection from Energy, Spirit Guardians

+	IV	Ice Storm, Stoneskin

+### Level 7

+* Aura of Magical Abatement

+Starting at 7th level, ancient magic lies so heavily upon you that it forms an eldritch ward.
+You and friendly creatures within 10 ft of you have resistance to damage from spells.

+### Level 15

+* Undying Protector

+When you are reduced to 0 hit points but not killed outright, you drop to 1 hit point instead.
+You can't benefit from this feature again until you finish a long rest.

+### Level 18

+* Improved Aura of Magical Abatement

+Your Aura of Warding range increased to 30 ft.

+### Level 20

+* Primordial Champion

+As an action, you gain the following benefits for one minute:
+• At the start of each of your turns, you regain 10 hit points.
+• Whenever you cast a paladin spell that has a casting time of 1 action, you can make two weapon attacks as a part of the same action.
+• Enemy creatures within 10 feet of you have disadvantage on saving throws against your paladin spells and Channel Divinity powers.

+Once you use this feature, you can't use it again until you finish a long rest.